-Since ear training is important to become a good musician, and a fine tuned ear, sense of rhythm, and harmony are essential when singing and playing instruments, this course is designed to develop the ability to pitch notes accurately through aural dictations, sing in time and demonstrate a keen sense of rhythm.
+Since ear training is important to become a good musician, then, a fine tuned ear, sense of rhythm, and harmony are essential when singing and playing instruments.
+This course is therefore designed to develop the ability to pitch notes accurately through aural dictations, sing in time and demonstrate a keen sense of rhythm.
+It creates the opportunity for learners to appreciate God's beauty through the distinctive tone colors.